kachi-tutorials/django-restframework-tutorial/README.md

 _If you choose not to install PyCharm_, **that's fine too!**

-First let's navigate to the directory you wish to create the project in using your terminal and make the directory.
-We'll call this project **django_tutorial**.
+Firstly, navigate to the directory you want your project to sit via your terminal and run the following command:

 Let's run the following command: